aeftimia/hexchat/README.md

 Use the --num_logins flag to set the number of times the program should login to each account.
 This may or may not improve bandwidth, but the option is there.
 The default is to login once to each account.

-Use the --cache_dir arguement to specify a directory for storing buffers.
-The default is /tmp/hexchat.
-Beware, this will be cleared as the program starts.

 ------------------------------------------------------------------------------------------

 Example: